k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/03_commonDB_exercises.md

 We wish to create a Reference table based upon this table, so the Network Operator can send alerts to users roaming in specific states and alert them on the specific table's fields value changes.

-We have added a table called 'USA_CoV19_cases_Oct2020' to the Billing_DB so that the reference table can be populated easily.
-In the Broadway course we will show you how to parse the data directly from the CSV.
+We have added a table called 'USA_CoV19_cases_Oct2020' to the BILLING_DB so that the reference table can be populated easily.

 - Step 1